Touch of the Divine

 Armada is growing ever more split between the meticulous Scholarborne scientists, and the fanatical Evermarch zealots.
 Should the past anchor the present, or be cast aside as dead weight?
 Tempers flare as they debate the best path forward for humanity.

-Cortex too bears the weight of division.
+Cortex, too, bears the weight of division.
 Those who hold to the doctrines of the Divinitas Mandate place unwavering faith in lesser AI.
-They worship the All-Father and seek nothing less than his resurrection.
-In opposition, the Echelon Concordat, who see AIs as artificial constructs, limited by their nature and, by necessity, subservient to humankind.
-This deeply embedded disagreement strains the Chain that anchors Cortex society.
+They worship the Prime All-Father and seek nothing less than his resurrection.
+In opposition stands the Echelon Concordat, who see AIs as artificial constructs, limited by their nature and, by necessity, subservient to humankind.
+This deeply-embedded disagreement strains the Chain that anchors Cortex society.

 While the struggle for dominance and internal control keeps the two corporate giants interlocked in battle, their focus shifts too far away from what is lying beneath the stars.
 And from beneath those stars, others are rising.